 NA Meetings: In-Person and Online

-Although NA, as with other 12-step programs, was developed to make weekly, in-person meetings available to the public, NA is now available in an online format.
+NA, like other 12-step programs, originally developed to make weekly, in-person meetings available to the public.
+But NA is now available in an online format.
 Meetings are offered around the clock from all corners of the world, increasing accessibility and reaching even more people.
-As of May 2018, NA reported more than 70,000 weekly meetings in 144 countries.
+In 2024, NA reported more than 72,000 weekly meetings in 143 countries.

 Does NA Work?

-Results from a 2018 survey of more than 28,000 NA members showed that the average time engaged in the program while abstaining from mind-altering substances was 11.41 years.1 In the same survey, many NA members reported significant improvements in their lives, ranging from improved family relationships to having more stable housing.1 Of course, that doesn’t necessarily mean that Narcotics Anonymous is going to work for everyone.
-Whether NA works for you will largely depend upon your personal needs and preferences.
+Results from a 2024 survey of more than 32,000 NA members showed that the average time engaged in the program while abstaining from mind-altering substances was more than 13 years.
+In the same survey, many NA members reported significant improvements in their lives, ranging from improved family relationships to having more stable housing.
+Of course, that doesn’t necessarily mean that Narcotics Anonymous works for everyone.
+Whether NA works for you largely depends upon your personal needs and preferences.

 Part of the difficulty of having a substance use disorder is often the isolation that accompanies it.
-If you are struggling with drug addiction, a fellowship like NA could help you obtain and maintain sobriety, especially if you are in need of a healthy and sober support system.
-NA offers you a way to connect with other people who have had the same kinds of fears and challenges to overcome.
-In meetings, you will get the opportunity to learn from the experiences of others, meet a sponsor who can hold you accountable and serve as a confidant, and even make lifelong friends.
+If you’re struggling with drug addiction, a fellowship like NA can help you obtain and maintain sobriety, especially if you need a healthy and sober support system.
+NA offers connections with other people who have similar fears and challenges to overcome.
+In meetings, members get opportunities to learn from the experiences of others, meet sponsors who can hold them accountable and serve as confidants, and even make lifelong friends.
 Never underestimate the power of community support, encouragement, and empowerment.

 Signs of Addiction

-While some people may be aware that they have a substance addiction, others may not be.
-If you are unsure if you have an addiction that could be helped by NA, there are many signs to be aware of, including:3
+While some people are aware that they have substance addictions, others may not be.
+If you’re unsure if you have an addiction that can be helped by NA, there are many signs look out for, including:

 Types of Meetings